ssender/silaschang/_build/html/_sources/fff_part1.md

 $$ [2] \cdot [x] = [2x] = [1] $$

-But $2x$ is always even, while every number in the blob $[1]$ is odd, so this is impossible!
+But $2x$ is always even, while every number in the class $[1]$ is odd, so this is impossible!
 This has to do with the fact 2 shares a common factor with the modulus 4.

 [image not picnic in Z/(4)]